Matthew Burnett

 Matthew Raymond Burnett (born July 24, 1991) is a Canadian record producer, musical director and manager from Toronto, Ontario, Canada who has worked with a number of major recording artists in various genres from R&B to soul, hip hop and rap.
 Burnett has produced for the likes of Daniel Caesar, Drake, Eminem, Nas, Lil Wayne, Nicki Minaj, Chris Brown, Childish Gambino, Ellie Goulding and Snoh Aalegra to name a few.
-He has also musically directed Daniel Caesar, Charlotte Day Wilson, Jessie Reyez, Willow Smith and Queen Naija and currently manages both Caesar and Wilson alongside longtime music partner, Jordan Evans.
+He has also musically directed Daniel Caesar, Tyla, Kelly Rowland, Jessie Reyez, Willow Smith and Queen Naija.
+Alongside longtime music partner Jordan Evans, Burnett previously managed Caesar.
+Currently, the duo manage Wilson.
 Matthew Burnett's work has earned him two Grammy Award nominations and five Juno Award nominations.
 In 2018 he took home a Juno Award for R&B/Soul Recording of the Year for Caesar's debut studio album, Freudian.

 Biography

 Burnett's tuneful ability became apparent at an early age.
 Starting piano lessons at just four years old, his music instructor noted his natural talent to play songs by ear.
 As he got older, Burnett's love of music would only grow stronger.
 By the time he was in ninth grade he was playing in a professional band around the city.
 Music production software FL Studio (formerly FruityLoops) would introduce him to the art of producing and recording his own music.
 A student of his craft, Burnett coupled his inherent passion with a fierce dedication to honing his skills, earning a Bachelor of Music degree from the Humber Institute of Technology and Advanced Learning in Toronto, Ontario, Canada.

 In 2007, Burnett was introduced to Grammy Award-winning producer Matthew Samuels, known commonly as Boi-1da, thus beginning a mentorship that would change his life and career.
-Under Samuels’ guidance Burnett continued to hone his sound and technique, officially signing to Boi-1da Productions in 2010 where he and Evans would thrive as the production power-duo behind some of the biggest hits in hip hop and R&B. Notable among Burnett's earliest achievements was his production on “Not Afraid,” the lead single on rapper Eminem’s seventh studio album, Recovery, and the sixteenth song in Billboard history to debut at number one.
-The track earned Burnett a Grammy Award-nomination for “Best Rap Song” in 2011.
+Under Samuels' guidance Burnett continued to hone his sound and technique, officially signing to Boi-1da Productions in 2010 where he and Evans would thrive as the production power-duo behind some of the biggest hits in hip hop and R&B. Notable among Burnett's earliest achievements was his production on "Not Afraid," the lead single on rapper Eminem's seventh studio album, Recovery, and the sixteenth song in Billboard history to debut at number one.
+The track earned Burnett a Grammy Award-nomination for "Best Rap Song" in 2011.

 Ending his Boi-1da deal in 2013, Burnett and partner Evans moved on to cultivate Canadian R&B artist, Daniel Caesar.
 The two are the principal producers for Caesar's debut album, Freudian, which was nominated for two awards at the 60th Annual Grammys.
 Today, Burnett continues to lend his expertise in studio production, live show curation, musical direction and management to several of today's leading artists.